tw3/ngx-friends/README.md

 1. `npm start`
 1. Navigate to http://localhost:4200/.

-You can also run the app from [StackBlitz](https://stackblitz.com/github/tw3/ngx-friends).

 Once the app is loaded you will see the User Input form.
 Enter in the name, age, weight, and friends for the user and click the Add User button.